gmbows/WikiBot/README.md

 An article can be acquired through several different commands:

-`!search "article name" !`: The ! character instructs WikiBot to select the top result from this query.
+* `!search "article name" !`: The ! character instructs WikiBot to select the top result from this query.
 If there are multiple results and a ! character is not present, an article will not be selected, and WikiBot will simply display the search results.

-`!getpage articlename`: Selects an article directly.
+* `!getpage articlename`: Select an article directly.
 Title will be normalized (removes punctuation characters and capitalizes) and redirected if applicable, but must otherwise be an exact match.

-`!random`: Selects a random Wikipedia article.
+* `!random`: Select a random Wikipedia article.

 Once an article is selected, additional arguments (see below) can be provided to specify what information to display.